Managing L-1A Visas For Business Leaders

 The company must also already have employees in both the United States and one other country, except when a new U.S. branch is to be established.

-Can this type of visa be used if the foreign corporation is trying to establish a new office in the United States?
+Can foreign corporations use this visa if they are trying to establish a new office in the U.S.?

-This type of visa can be used to create a new office in the United States if these conditions are met:
+This type of visa can be used to create a new office in the United States.
+Companies must meet these conditions:

-- The employer has a physical premises for the new office.
+- The employer has physical premises for the new office.

 - The sponsored employee has been in an executive or managerial position with the company for at least one of the three prior years.

-Are there any other caveats regarding employees coming to the United States to establish a new office?
+Are there caveats regarding employees coming to the United States to establish a new office?

-Are employees who are coming to the United States to establish a new office allowed to extend their stays if necessary?
+Can employees who are coming to the United States to establish a new office extend their stays?

-Yes, the rules regarding L-1A visa extensions are the same for everyone.
-Granting extension may be in increments amounting to an additional two years.
+Yes.
+The rules regarding L-1A visa extensions are the same for everyone.
+Granting an extension may be in increments of an additional two years.
 However, in no case shall the time period of an L-1A visa exceed the maximum seven-year limit

 Can a spouse or children accompany an L-1 worker to the United States?

-Yes, legal spouses and unmarried children under the age of 21 may apply for and be granted L-2 visas for the same time period as the L-1 employee.
+Yes, legal spouses and unmarried children under the age of 21 may apply for and receive L-2 visas for the same time period as the L-1 employee.

 Are spouses of L-1 workers eligible for gainful employment in the United States?

-What is a “blanket L petition” by a company and does that automatically qualify the company to transfer L-1A employees?
+What is a ‘blanket L petition?’
+Does it automatically qualify the company to transfer L-1A employees?

-A “Blanket L petition” is a petition filed by an employer with the United States Citizenship and Immigration Services (USCIS).
-This petition is specifically for companies that frequently transfer L-1A and L-1B employees, which are intracompany transferees who work in managerial or executive roles, or have specialized knowledge, respectively.
+A “blanket L petition” is a petition filed by an employer with the United States Citizenship and Immigration Services (USCIS).
+This petition is specifically for companies that frequently transfer L-1A and L-1B employees.
+These are intracompany transferees who work in managerial or executive roles or have specialized knowledge.

-The main advantage of a Blanket L petition is that it allows a company to have a pre-approval from USCIS to transfer a certain number of employees without having to file individual L-1 petitions for each employee.
+The main advantage of a blanket L petition is that it allows a company to have preapproval from USCIS to transfer a certain number of employees without having to file individual L-1 petitions for each employee.
 This can save the company a significant amount of time and paperwork.